squeeton/the-dim/~Sessions/2025-09-03 Session Note.md

 she said her order was throughout [[The Dim]]

-she shows us a small design that indicated her order. it looks like a knot. she is a [[Soul Binders]] we're capable. je'tah's or curse finders.
+she shows us a small design that indicated her order. it looks like a knot. she is a [[The Soul Binders]] we're capable. je'tah's or curse finders.